 Here's a pretty good explanation:

-Please note that you only need to add ID3 tags to the first segment you’ll be uploading to Publish.
+Please note that you only need to add ID3 tags to the first segment uploaded to Dovetail Podcasts.